 - While the rice is cooking, finely chop the hard-boiled eggs, shell and all, in your food processor and then mix into the chicken/vegetable mixture.

-- When the rice is done cooking, combine it with the chicken/egg/vegetable mixture.
+- When the rice is done, combine it with the chicken/egg/vegetable mixture.

 - Scoop out the portions that you want to freeze and mix in the amount of the vitamin supplement that your dog needs, per meal, according to instructions.